vsoftwaresolutions/csharp-sdk/docs/concepts/filters.md

 # MCP Server Handler Filters

-This document describes the filter functionality in the MCP Server, which allows you to add middleware-style filters to handler pipelines.

-## Overview

 For each handler type in the MCP Server, there are corresponding `AddXXXFilter` methods in `McpServerBuilderExtensions.cs` that allow you to add filters to the handler pipeline.
 The filters are stored in `McpServerOptions.Filters` and applied during server configuration.

 ## Available Filter Methods